 Nicodemus is a leading voice in the intersection of arts and community development.
 She co-authored Creative Placemaking, the report for the Mayorsâ€™ Institute of City Design (2010) that defined the field.
 Her journal articles â€śFuzzy Vibrancyâ€ť (Cultural Trends, 2013) and â€śCreative Placemaking: How to Do it Wellâ€ť (Community Development Investment Review) look more deeply at creative placemaking as cultural policy and its ethics and practical challenges.

-Nicodemus speaks widely on creative placemaking and artist spaces, giving frequent talks at universities and professional conferences nationwide, and as far-flung as Macau, China and Ontario.
-She was recognized as one of the nation’s fifty most influential people in the nonprofit arts in 2012 and 2013.
+Nicodemus gives frequent talks at universities and professional conferences nationwide, and as far-flung as Macau, the Czech Republic, and Ontario.
+She is consistently recognized as one of the nation’s 50 most influential people in the nonprofit arts (2012, 2013, 2014, 2015).

 Nicodemus holds a Masters of Urban and Regional Planning from the University of Minnesotaâ€™s Humphrey School of Public Affairs and a B.A. in dance and biology from Oberlin College.

 Nicodemus is fascinated by all kinds of placesâ€”their form, their people, their change.
 She grew up in suburban Connecticut; went to college surrounded by the cornfields of Ohio; and lived, danced, and worked in New York City and Minneapolis for years.
 Her family hails from central Long Islandâ€™s north shore, where she grew up spending summers on one of its last remaining farms.
 Recently, sheâ€™s laid down roots in Easton, PA where she lives with her wife Julia.
 Email: firstname.lastname@example.org.
 Download CV.